k-int/folio-grails-module-demo/README.md

 ## ZFR (Zero Functionality Release)

-We create the skeletal app with
+From inside some/path/folio/folio-grails-module-demo We create the skeletal app with

     grails --profile rest-api create-app folio-demo-module
+    cd folio-demo-module

 ## Demo controller (Folio service)

 Next we set up a hello controller

-    cd folio-demo-module
     grails create-controller hello

 This should create 2 new files (grails uses some conventions which convert a hypenated app name into packages.
 You can override this behavior by explicitly specifying